Ai AfCFTA Investment Action Initiatives

 AfGIIB has a priority focus to invest in resilient supply chains that support of the implementation of the continent’s $3.2 trillion-AfCFTA and assist private companies, especially African SMEs, in greening their supply chains across Africa, through corporate power purchase agreements (PPAs) and export credit solutions.

-The Fifth initiative: The Ai African Electronic Trade Leaders Roundtable hosted by Africa investor (Ai) in collaboration with the AfCFTA Secretariat.
-The Ai African Electronic Trade Leaders Roundtable bought together African and global Secretary Generals, business and government leaders, heads of Customs Organizations and Chambers of Commerce, to share their insights on the latest industry needs, trends, tools and innovations and regulatory frameworks, to facilitate a dialogue on implementation and innovative digitization partnerships, to improve access to, and the quality and quantity of African buyer information, eTrade documentation and Electronic Certificates of Origin solutions, in support of the African Continental Free Trade Area (AfCFTA).
+The Ai African Electronic Trade Leaders Roundtable hosted by Africa investor (Ai) in collaboration with the AfCFTA Secretariat: The Ai African Electronic Trade Leaders Roundtable bought together African and global Secretary Generals, business and government leaders, heads of Customs Organizations and Chambers of Commerce, to share their insights on the latest industry needs, trends, tools and innovations and regulatory frameworks, to facilitate a dialogue on implementation and innovative digitization partnerships, to improve access to, and the quality and quantity of African buyer information, eTrade documentation and Electronic Certificates of Origin solutions, in support of the African Continental Free Trade Area (AfCFTA).

 The Just Transition Investors Alliance (JTIA), partners include The African Union Development Agency (AUDA), The African Continental Free Trade Area Secretariat (AfCFTA), The Continental Business Network (CBN), the African Green Infrastructure Investment Bank, The African Sovereign Wealth and Pension Fund leaders Forum, Africa investor (Ai) Group, the International Chamber of Commerce (ICC), The World Benchmarking Alliance and the Council for Inclusive Capitalism.

-The Seventh initiative: The AfricaPLC Roadmap Report on globalizing Africa eTrade in support of the African Continental Free Trade Area (AfCFTA).
-The AfCFTA and digitalization is an economic gamechanger for Africa.
+The AfricaPLC Roadmap Report on globalizing Africa eTrade in support of the African Continental Free Trade Area (AfCFTA): The AfCFTA and digitalization is an economic gamechanger for Africa.
 The AfricaPLC eTrade Roadmap Report is a call to action for the digitalization of the AfCFTA, to increase the AfCFTA’s investment attractiveness and global competitiveness, through the creation of modern digital trade corridors, powered by ‘green supply chains of the future’, driven by forward-looking regulation and eTrade marketplaces that enfranchise African SMEs and support the global decarbonisation agenda.

 He discussed building resilience through strengthened regional integration and African Continental Free Trade Area (AfCFTA) implementation.
 This high-level WTO session highlighted the importance of regional integration in building Africa’s resilience to global economic shocks.
 In his address, Dr. Danso briefed WTO delegations on three key investor-led initiatives.